 What Is Minimum Wage?
 Federal & State Rates for 2024

-Minimum wage law prevents employers from paying employees below a certain amount per hour.
-There is a federal minimum wage, but many states and localities set a higher wage for employers to follow.
-To ensure your business is compliant with labor laws, read on to learn what is minimum wage.
+The minimum wage law prevents employers from paying employees below a certain amount per hour.
+What is minimum wage?
+There is a federal minimum wage, but many states and localities set a higher wage.
+Comply with labor laws by learning what minimum wage your business may be subject to.

 What is minimum wage?